Thylacine: Description

 Thylacines, uniquely for marsupials, had largely cartilaginous epipubic bones with a highly reduced osseous element.
-This has been once considered a synapomorphy with sparassodonts, though it is now thought that both groups reduced their epipubics independently.
+This was once considered a synapomorphy with sparassodonts, though it is now thought that both groups reduced their epipubics independently.
 Its yellow-brown coat featured 15 to 20 distinctive dark stripes across its back, rump and the base of its tail, which earned the animal the nickname "tiger".
 The stripes were more pronounced in younger specimens, fading as the animal got older.
 One of the stripes extended down the outside of the rear thigh.
 Its body hair was dense and soft, up to 15 mm in length.
 Colouration varied from light fawn to a dark brown; the belly was cream-coloured.

 Its rounded, erect ears were about 8 cm long and covered with short fur.
 The early scientific studies suggested it possessed an acute sense of smell which enabled it to track prey, but analysis of its brain structure revealed that its olfactory bulbs were not well developed.
 It is likely to have relied on sight and sound when hunting instead.
+In 2017, Berns and Ashwell published comparative cortical maps of thylacine and Tasmanian devil brains, showing that the thylacine had a larger, more modularised basal ganglion.
+The authors associated these differences with the thylacine's more predatory lifestyle.
+Analysis of the forebrain published in 2023 suggested that it was similar in morphology to other dasyuromorph marsupials and dissimilar to that of canids.

 The thylacine was able to open its jaws to an unusual extent: up to 80 degrees.
 This capability can be seen in part in David Fleay's short black-and-white film sequence of a captive thylacine from 1933.
 The jaws were muscular, and had 46 teeth, but studies show the thylacine jaw was too weak to kill sheep.
 The tail vertebrae were fused to a degree, with resulting restriction of full tail movement.
 Fusion may have occurred as the animal reached full maturity.
 The tail tapered towards the tip.
 In juveniles, the tip of the tail had a ridge.
 The female thylacine had a pouch with four teats, but unlike many other marsupials, the pouch opened to the rear of its body.
 Males had a scrotal pouch, unique amongst the Australian marsupials, into which they could withdraw their scrotal sac for protection.